paddycarver/blog/_posts/2012-03-23-kick-more-apm.md

 them up to [App Engine](http://appengine.google.com)'s [Channel API](http://code.google.com/appengine/docs/python/channel), and integrated [Twilio](http://www.twilio.com)'s API so messages that were texted to me could appear on the slides themselves during the presentation.
-I could then integrate IronWorker and IronMQ to text the audience members back, during the presentation.
-When I made the plot diagram for the slides (you know, the one they taught you back in middle school: rising action, climax, falling action), I used the response texts as the falling action.
+I could then integrate IronWorker and IronMQ to text the audience members back during the presentation.
+When I made the plot diagram for the slides (you know, the one they taught you back in middle school: rising action, climax, falling action), I used the response texts as the climax.
 I implemented an artificial delay and made it possible to queue up more and more workers to process the queue of messages to send, showing the parallel processing capabilities of the platform.
 In essence, the room started with disparate beeps when one worker was running, then erupted into